rishavjha62/my-notes/inbox/2025-06-14_kubernetes-basics.md

 When you install kubernetes on a system, the following components are installed:

-- API Server -> REST API
+- API Server -> REST API to interact with the kubernetes cluster.
-- etcd keystore -> database
+- etcd keystore -> Distributed reliable key value store used to store all the data required to manage the cluster and ensure there are no conflicts between the masters.
-- scheduler
+- scheduler -> Responsible for distributing work or containers across multiple nodes.
 - controller
 - container runtime
 - kubelet